CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

             2) automotive systems (anti-lock braking systems, engine control units)
             3) medical devices (pacemakers)
             4) consumer electronics (smart TVs, cameras)
+        - Embedded systems are specialized computing systems designed to perform dedicated functions or tasks within a larger system.
+Unlike general-purpose computers, which can run a variety of applications, embedded systems are typically optimized for specific applications and have constraints on resources such as power, memory, and processing speed.
     - Standalone (or) general purpose systems:
         -  A computer that operates independently and can be used for various tasks.
         - Examples: